Timesheet Validator - Validation Rules

 Aemployee IDEmployee code (e.g. A0012).
 Row is matched by this key on subsequent runs — updated in-place if already exists.

-Btotal working hours (PT)PT employees only — sum of all C–D hours for the month.
+Btotal working hours (PT)PT employees only — read from timesheet footer row "TOTAL WORKING HOURS" col E (pre-calculated by Generator).
 Written as "N/A" for FT employees.

-Ctotal working days (PT)PT employees only — count of days with any recorded hours.
+Ctotal working days (PT)PT employees only — read from timesheet footer row "TOTAL WORKING DAYS" col E (pre-calculated by Generator).
 Written as "N/A" for FT employees.

 D468Reserved column (468-hour statutory cap tracking).
 Currently written as "N/A".

-EOT - weekdays/sat (hours)Total OT hours accumulated on weekdays and 5.5-day Saturdays for the month.
+GOT - weekdays/sat (hours)Total OT hours accumulated on weekdays and scheduled Saturdays for the month.

 After all remarks are written, specific keywords are coloured red within the cell text (character-level formatting, not cell background):